a11yhood/accessible-switches/switches/about-us.md

 ## Husky Adapt
 ![image](https://github.com/user-attachments/assets/f0d38845-0445-4c32-91b4-ea80b21d4a2a)
 <br>
-You may be wondering what is HuskyADAPT?
-HuskyADAPT is a student organization at the University of Washington, Seattle, that works on making more accessible design and inclusivity in technology.
-Within this organization, Design Teams work on a project year-round dedicated to research, design, prototype, and test a specific design problem from community members.
+HuskyADAPT is a student organization at the University of Washington, Seattle, that works on accessible design and play technology.
+Within this organization, Design Teams work on a project year-round dedicated to researching, designing, prototyping, and testing a specific design problem from community members.

 We are a group of six undergraduate students forming a multidisciplinary team focused on building an informational website about accessible switches, including cheaper alternatives to buying a switch.
 The switches we build during testing will be provided to our partner, ODMF.
 ODMF is helping us create a platform we know will be helpful for the community.
 We are also working with with a few accessibility experts from CREATE.
+All the content on the website is what we have researched and compiled together.

 See more information on the [Husky Adapt Website](https://www.huskyadapt.me.uw.edu/) or on [Instragram](https://www.instagram.com/huskyadapt/)